 Figure 3.3.2.1-1: Federated Request/Response Pattern

-Asynchronous Federated Request/Response Pattern
+Forwarded Request/Response Pattern

-In the asynchronous federated request/response pattern, a request is made to a gateway (a responder grouped with a requestor) (1), which forwards them to other responders (2).
+In the Forwarded request/response pattern, a request is made to a gateway (a responder grouped with a requestor) (1), which forwards them to other responders (2).
 The responses (3) are returned directly to the requestor without intermediation by the gateway.
 The requestor listens to all responses and after some time has passed (4) is responsible for the aggregation and deduplication of results (5).
 In this behavioral pattern, the requestor must make a (possibly arbitrary) determination when all results have been sent.

 Figure 3.3.2.2-1: Asynchronous Response